 Mobile OS Market Share

-However, when it comes to the statistics by regions, the situation looks a bit different.
+However, when it comes to the statistics by region, the situation looks a bit different.
 For example, you should probably deliver the iOS app first while aiming for the US market.

 Here are the details for various world parts:

-Bearing in mind the aforementioned, it makes sense to dive deeper into other differences between iOS and Android applications.
+Bearing in mind the aforementioned, it makes sense to dive deeper into other differences between OS.
 Ultimately, making a choice can be narrowed down to 7 factors.

 Top 7 Differences Between iOS and Android Apps